material-motion/material-motion/specifications/motion_family/momentum_conservation.md

 Use springs to pull the target property's current value towards the last-provided destination.

-Create state required to simulate a spring when an `AnchoredSpring` is provided for a new property.
+Create state required to simulate a spring when `SpringTo` is provided for a new property.

 Preserve velocity when a property's destination changes.